crate/cloud-tutorials/docs/sign-up.rst

     these signup options in the signup UI at a given moment.

-Although you can also sign up for a CrateDB Cloud user account after completing the first set of steps in the cluster deployment tutorial, for clarity we recommend you do the CrateDB Cloud signup first, then follow the steps in the deployment tutorial.
+Although you can also sign up for a CrateDB Cloud user account after completing the first set of steps in the cluster deployment tutorials, for clarity we recommend you do the CrateDB Cloud signup first, then follow the steps in the deployment tutorials.

-To go directly to the latter tutorial, see the :ref:`tutorial on deploying a cluster from scratch via Azure <deploy-to-cluster-azure>` or the :ref:`tutorial on deploying a cluster from scratch via AWS
+To go directly to the latter tutorials, see the :ref:`tutorial on deploying a cluster using a credit card <cluster-deployment-stripe>` or the :ref:`tutorials on deploying a cluster via the SaaS Marketplaces
-<deploy-to-cluster-aws>` respectively.
+<cluster-deployment-marketplace>` respectively.

 .. rubric:: Table of contents

 .. contents::
    :local:

 .. _sign-up-azure: